weichong-ong/Twitter_Account_Data_Wrangling/README.md

 3. **Test:** Test the data to make sure if the code worked

 ## Exploratory Data Analysis
-The wrangled master dataset was explored and analyzed to gain insights about WeRateDog®.
+The wrangled master dataset was explored and analyzed to gain insights about WeRateDogs®.

 The following questions were answered:
 1. Which tweet of WeRateDogs has the most retweets and favorites?